On this page:

 We are required to correct inaccurate information discovered through the verification process with the federal processing center and use the verified information in determining eligibility for financial aid.
 Corrections to your FAFSA information may cause a change in your eligibility and result in a revision to aid offered prior to verification being completed.

-After filing or making corrections to your FAFSA, a Student Aid Report (SAR) is sent to you by the federal processing center.
+After filing or making corrections to your FAFSA, notification is sent to you by the federal processing center that a Student Aid Report (SAR) is available for viewing.
 Review your SAR carefully.
 If the federal processing center selected you for verification, it will be indicated on the report.

-If your financial aid offer letter from Trinity indicates that the award is estimated and verification is required, or you receive letters and/or emails asking you to submit verification documents you have been selected for verification.
-Please open and read all correspondence from us and respond in a timely fashion.
+If your financial aid offer from Trinity indicates that the award is estimated and verification is required, or you receive an email asking you to submit verification documents, you have been selected for verification.
+Please read all correspondence from us and respond in a timely fashion.

 The verification process can be different for each student.
 Students selected for verification will be notified by Student Financial Services of what is needed to complete the verification process.

-If you completed your 2020-21 FAFSA WITH parental information, you MAY need to submit:
+If you completed your 2021-22 FAFSA WITH parental information, you need to submit, if applicable:

-If you completed your 2020-21 FAFSA WITHOUT parental information, you MAY need to submit:
+If you completed your 2021-22 FAFSA WITHOUT parental information, you need to submit, if applicable:

 Some students may also be asked to confirm high school completion status and/or identity/statement of educational purpose.
 Please Note: If the statement of educational purpose is not presented in person to Student Financial Services it will require notarization.